nunchuk-io/docs/build_instructions.md

     `gpg --keyserver keyserver.ubuntu.com --recv-keys 0x8C8ECD3F660CA53CD878792A6E38A462ED2EF525`

-3. Verify the checksum
+3. Verify the checksum (for Linux and MacOS)

     `sha256sum --check SHA256SUMS.asc`

+The output should say "OK" if the checksum is valid for the given file (if you only download the app for one OS, ignore the warnings for the other OSes).

 If you are on Windows, run:

-    `certUtil -hashfile [ZIP_FILE] SHA256`
+    `certUtil -hashfile <downloaded zip file> SHA256`

-The output should say "OK" if the checksum is valid for the given file (if you only download the app for one OS, ignore the warnings for the other OSes).
+The output should be the file hash in SHA256SUMS.asc

 4. Verify the signature